interaction-dynamics/learn-plateform/src/app/docs/user-experience/localization/page.md

 // Expected output: "Sun, 20 December 2020"
 ```

 However, it doesn't support all the possible formats.
 For example, you can't format the date like `DD/MM/YYYY`.
 So you may need to use a library like [date-fns](https://date-fns.org/).
 The library is quite heavy however.
+We recommend to use it only if you need to manage date formats that are not supported by the `Intl.DateTimeFormat` API.
+If you control the formats, you should use the `Intl.DateTimeFormat` API.

 {% callout type="warning" %}
 Don't use library [moment](https://momentjs.com/) to format the dates.
 The library is deprecated and it is not recommended by the community anymore.